runwhen-contrib/runwhen-local/docs/Getting_Started-Running_in_Kubernetes.md

 * Service
   * A standard service will suffice to provide access to any running replicas.
 If not using an ingress object to expose the application outside of the cluster, users can use `kubectl port-forward` to access the RunWhen application through the service.
 * Ingress
-  * The ingress object supports access from outside of the cluster to the RunWhen conatiner.
+  * The ingress object supports access from outside of the cluster to the RunWhen container.
 An example ingress manifest is not provided, as this will vary from cluster to cluster.
 * ConfigMap
   * Stores the `workspaceInfo.yaml` file, which is the main configuration file that is used to customize how RunWhen Local builds it's Troubleshooting Cheat Sheet.
 See [user\_guide-advanced\_configuration](user-guide/user\_guide-advanced\_configuration/ "mention")for more details on how to modify this file.
 * Secret